-701-7.47(17A) Commencement of contested case proceedings.
-A demand or request by the protester for the commencement of contested case proceedings must be in writing and filed with the clerk of the hearings section by electronic means, by mail via the United States Postal Service or common carrier by ordinary, certified, or registered mail in care of the clerk of the hearings section of the department, or by personal service on the office of the clerk of the hearings section for the department during business hours.
+- 701-7.14(17A) Commencement of contested case proceedings.
+A demand or request by the protester for the commencement of contested case proceedings must be in writing and filed with the clerk of the hearings section by electronic means, by mail via the United States Postal Service or common carrier by ordinary, certified, or registered mail in care of the clerk of the hearings section, or by personal service on the office of the clerk of the hearings section during business hours.
 The demand or request is considered filed on the date of the postmark.
 If the demand or request does not indicate a postmark date, then the date of receipt or the date personal service is made is considered the date of filing.
-See Iowa Code section 622.105 for the evidence necessary to establish proof of mailing.

-At the request of a party or the presiding officer made prior to the issuance of the hearing notice, the presiding officer shall hold a telephone conference with the parties for the purpose of selecting a mutually agreeable hearing date, which date shall be the hearing date contained in the hearing notice.
-The notice shall be issued within one week after the mutually agreeable hearing date is selected.

-Contested case proceedings will be commenced by the presiding officer by delivery of notice by ordinary mail directed to the parties after a demand or request is made (1) by the protester and the filing of the answer, if one is required, which demand or request may include a date to be set for the hearing, or (2) upon filing of the answer, if a request or demand for contested case proceedings has not been made by the protester.
+See Iowa Code section 622.105 for the evidence necessary to establish proof of mailing. - 7.14(1) At the request of a party or the presiding officer made prior to the issuance of the hearing notice, the presiding officer shall hold a telephone conference with the parties for the purpose of selecting a mutually agreeable hearing date, which date shall be the hearing date contained in the hearing notice.
+The notice shall be issued within one week after the mutually agreeable hearing date is selected. - 7.14(2) Contested case proceedings will be commenced by the presiding officer by delivery of notice by ordinary mail directed to the parties after a demand or request is made (a) by the protester and the filing of the answer, if one is required, which demand or request may include a date to be set for the hearing, or (b) upon filing of the answer, if a request or demand for contested case proceedings has not been made by the protester.
 The notice will be given by the presiding officer.

-The presiding officer may grant a continuance of the hearing.
+- 7.14(3) The presiding officer may grant a continuance of the hearing.
 Any change in the date of the hearing shall be set by the presiding officer.
 Either party may apply to the presiding officer for a specific date for the hearing.
-The notice shall include:

-- 1. A statement of the time (which shall allow for a reasonable time to conduct discovery), place and nature of the hearing; - 2.
-A statement of the legal authority and jurisdiction under which the hearing is held; - 3.
-A reference to the particular sections of the statutes and rules involved; and - 4.
-A short and plain statement of the matters asserted, including the issues.

-After the delivery of the notice commencing the contested case proceedings, the parties may file further pleadings or amendments to pleadings as they desire.
+The notice shall include: - a.
+A statement of the time (which shall allow for a reasonable time to conduct discovery), place and nature of the hearing; - b.
+A statement of the legal authority and jurisdiction under which the hearing is held; - c.
+A reference to the particular sections of the statutes and rules involved; and - d.
+A short and plain statement of the matters asserted, including the issues. - 7.14(4) After the delivery of the notice commencing the contested case proceedings, the parties may file further pleadings or amendments to pleadings as they desire.
 However, any pleading or amendment thereto which is filed within seven days prior to the date scheduled for the hearing or filed on the date of the hearing shall constitute good cause for the party adversely affected by the pleading or amendment to seek and obtain a continuance.

-This rule is intended to implement Iowa Code sections 17A.12 and 421.8A.
+This rule is intended to implement Iowa Code section 17A.12.
+[ARC 0251C, IAB 8/8/12, effective 9/12/12]